When To Stop Swaddling Your Baby: 6 Signs To Watch For

 They may get a little fussy at first because they’re not used to sleeping without being swaddled.
 But your baby will soon learn to adjust, so you may need to give it some time.

-After a few days of having both arms out, you can try to let your little one sleep without a swaddle.
+After a few days of having both arms or legs out, you can try to let your little one sleep without a swaddle.

 As babies are unique, some might take a couple of days to get used to this, while others won’t need that much time to adjust.
 It really just depends on your baby.